nextflow-io/training/docs/basic_training/containers.md

 ```

 As seen in the last section, you can also configure the Nextflow config file (`nextflow.config`) to select which container to use instead of having to specify it as a command-line argument every time.

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to `run` a docker container
+    2. How to `pull` a docker container
+    3. How to create your own docker container using a `Dockerfile`
+    4. How to add additional software packages to your container
+    5. How to use your own container when running a nextflow script

 ## Singularity